A Functional Perspective on Knowledge Distillation in Neural Networks: Related Work

-\paragraph{Knowledge Distillation (KD):} KD transfers behaviour from a teacher (or ensemble) into a student \citep{model_compression,hinton2015distilling}, with strong empirical results across modalities \citep{beyer2022knowledge,jung2020knowledge,sanh2019distilbert,aghli2021combining,li2020few,fang2021compressing,wang2022efficient} and architectures \citep{touvron2021training,miles2024vkd}.
-Yet the role of knowledge transfer is debated \citep{mason-williams2024neural,stanton2021does,ojha2023knowledge,pmlr-v139-menon21a}.
-Prior work alternately views KD as a regulariser \citep{yun2020regularizing,ge2021self,yuan2020revisiting} or argues against that view \citep{shen2021label,sultan2023knowledge}.
-In this paper, we advance the discussion surrounding KD as a regulariser with a functional perspective that spans image, audio, and language.
-We present a control-driven functional protocol that decouples compression from size, measures alignment beyond accuracy, confirming KD acts as a data-dependent regulariser but exposing a new dimension of this regularisation with respect to its systematic negative transfer to the student.
+KD transfers behaviour from a teacher (or ensemble) to a student \citep{model_compression,hinton2015distilling}, with strong empirical results across modalities \citep{beyer2022knowledge,jung2020knowledge,sanh2019distilbert,aghli2021combining,li2020few,fang2021compressing,wang2022efficient} and architectures \citep{touvron2021training,miles2024vkd}.
+However, the mechanism behind KD improvements remains debated \citep{mason-williams2024neural,does_kd_really_work,ojha2023knowledge,pmlr-v139-menon21a}.
+A line of work interprets KD as a form of data-dependent regularisation \citep{yun2020regularizing,ge2021self,yuan2020revisiting}, arguing that limited or no knowledge is transferred under its optimisation objective.
+Other literature, on the other hand, strongly argues that KD can effectively transfer meaningful knowledge from teacher to student~\citep{shen2021label,sultan2023knowledge}.
+In this paper, we advance the discussion of KD as a regulariser by introducing a functional perspective that spans vision, audio, and language.
+There remains substantial contention in the community about how knowledge distillation fundamentally operates~\citep{busbridge2025distillation}, with misaligned interpretations across data modalities.
+This motivates our multi-modal, multi-architecture, and multi-dataset study of KD.
+We present a control-driven functional protocol that decouples compression effects from architectural size reduction, and measures teacher-student alignment for statistical significance beyond only analysing accuracy and loss.
+Using this framework, we provide evidence that KD often acts as a data-dependent regulariser, while also exposing a new dimension of this regularisation: when substantial and statistically supported knowledge transfer occurs, there is a strong negative asymmetric transfer to the student.

 \paragraph{Functional Similarity Metrics:}